-Cover Image: Queensland Museum, Gary Cranitch
+Cover image: Black-winged Kite (Elanus caeruleus) in flight.
+Queensland Museum, Gary Cranitch.

-Copyright © 2019 Queensland Museum and The University of Queensland.
+Copyright © 2019 Queensland Museum and University of Queensland School of Education.

 The images included in this teaching resource may be used for non-commercial, educational and private study purposes.
 They may not be reproduced for any other purpose, in any other form, without the permission of the Queensland Museum.